CSSclasses/CSSclasses/_posts/2015-01-03-boilerplate.markdown

 {% endhighlight %}

 #### Images
 The image tag is special as it is self-closing, it has no closing tag (like the break tag).
-It also has a special attribute the src which carries the path to the actual image.
-The alt attribute is a placeholder, if for some reason the image does not load.
+It also has a special attribute, the src, which carries the path to the actual image.
+The alt attribute is an image description, which is displayed if for some reason the image does not load and always will be read to screen reader users.

 {% include switch.html %}